Jmennius/est/README.md

     user@host:$ estclient cacerts -server localhost:8443 -explicit anchor.pem -out cacerts.pem

+It is also possible to write every CA certificate to individual file with `-separate` flag, for example:

+    user@host:$ estclient cacerts -server localhost:8443 -explicit anchor.pem -out cacerts.pem -separate

+Will create `cacerts-1.pem`, `cacerts-2.pem` and so on containing individual CA certificates.

+There is also an option to filter and output only root (self-signed) or intermediate certificates with flags `-roots` and `-intermediates` respectively.

 ### Enrolling with an existing private key

 First we generate a new private key, here using openssl: